When looking at performance, the question is no longer just whether the return is attractive, but also:

 Margin analytics tools help answer those questions and more.
 Or at least, they should.

-CIOs are actively factoring margin in as a critical input into the investment process.
-Margin analytics are no longer a post-trade after thought, it’s a key driver that shapes decisions upstream.
+CIOs are actively factoring margin in as a critical input into the investment process, and margin analytics are shaping decisions upstream.

 If those dynamics are hidden, capital allocations end up being consumed by legacy portfolio structures, typically driven by operational ease rather than by deliberate, informed investment decisions.

 That insight supports better conversations with Portfolio Managers.
-Instead of discussing performance in isolation, discussions can include capital usage, funding efficiency, and the true cost of holding risk.
+Instead of discussing performance in isolation, discussions can include:

 When margin data is transparent and comparable across strategies, it becomes a tool rather than a constraint.